 The next crucial ingredient for success is actually doing the program.
 These two things will get you further than any combination of supplements—guaranteed.
 No amount of supplements make up for a not getting your ass off the couch.
 (That includes the people who are stuck in the “research” phase, waiting to know everything before starting anything.)

 So, this supplement plan assumes that you’re an ectomorph with a weightlifting and nutrition plan.
 I’ll even take this one step further—this supplement list is for guys who are already having success building muscle.
 If you’re still working out the weightlifting and nutrition kinks save this stuff for later.

-We recommend a nearly identical protocol to our members, too.
 Albert’s a good example of someone kicking ass with a busy schedule (young doctor with 14+ hour shifts), finding a way to eat enough good food anyway, training as consistently as he can, and supplementing intelligently as the cherry on the cake.
 The supplements aren’t the key factor in his gains, but they probably helped.

 Why this supplement protocol kicks serious bony ass

 You can do fantastically well without any supplements—many of our guys go that route and do great.
 This protocol can have a significant impact while making things a little easier though.
 The reason for that is simple: this protocol isn’t just a bunch of vitamins and fancy patent protected formulas—it contains a hell of a lot of calories, and calories are exactly what us skinny guys need.
 Consuming the right kind of calories during the right kind of circumstances is a pretty big deal when it comes to building muscle.
 In this study guys who added whey protein and maltodextrin into their diet gained an extra 7.5 pounds of muscle over the course of 8 weeks while simultaneously losing fat.
 An extra pound of muscle each week?
 Not bad.
 Not bad at all.